 CENVAT is an adaptation of VAT, which came into force in the country in 1986 in the form of MODVAT (Modified Value Added Tax).
 This MODVAT was converted into CENVAT in the early 2000’s with no major changes in its implementation or execution.
 Today, MODVAT isn’t used as a term and CENVAT is the tax charged by the Central government on products or services at different levels of manufacture.

-Differences between VAT and MODVAT/CENVAT:
+Difference between VAT and CENVAT

 The table below highlights some of the basic differences between VAT and MODVAT/CENVAT.